 |Even though your French Bulldog may seem to stop eating stools after coating them with taste deterrents, the moment they find a stool that is not treated, the behavior may return.|

-It is likely that you are looking for solutions to your French Bulldog’s distasteful habit of eating poop.
+You are likely looking for solutions to your French Bulldog’s distasteful habit of eating poop.
 French Bulldogs whose veterinarians have given them a clean bill of health will benefit from these tips.

 Change Your French BullDog’s Diet

 A higher-quality diet can help solve some problems.
 Consult a nutritionist if this is an issue for you.
-As a general rule, you want to feed foods that are high in high-quality protein, and do not contain grains, soy, or corn.
-Raw food has been proven to work for many dogs because most of the stool is waste.
+As a general rule, you want to feed foods high in high-quality protein and do not contain grains, soy, or corn.
+Raw food has been proven to work for many dogs because most of the stool is wasted.
 Some have also successfully fed canned food to their dogs because canned food is more easily digested.
 Gradually adding the new dog food to the old over a few days is the best way to transition to a new diet.